sandeepansg/claude_prj1/readme.md

 - Key sizes are automatically scaled to maintain appropriate security levels
 - For production use, consider using longer key lengths (64-bit private keys or larger)
 - The system enforces minimum key sizes to prevent insecure configurations
+- The Feistel cipher implementation uses dynamically generated S-boxes from the shared secret, enhancing security
+- The number of Feistel rounds can be adjusted to balance security and performance

 ## Performance